PetrusTryb/reimagined-tree/README.md

 # reimagined-tree
-Creates a simple folder tree
+Program creates a folder tree with depth of 5 and folder count 5.e<br/>
+You can pass ```--cleanup``` argument to delete all folders created by this program.